;

 Course Substitution Policy

-Please refer to the Baskin Engineering section of the catalog for the policy regarding course substitutions.
+Please refer to the Substitutions for Courses Taken at UCSC and Course Equivalencies and Substitutions Taken at an Outside Institution sections of the Baskin Engineering page of the catalog for the policy regarding course substitutions.

 Study Abroad